michaelkolesidis/javascript-software-synthesizer/SECURITY.md

 ## Reporting a Vulnerability

-In case of finding a vulnerabiity, please open an issue.
-If the vulnerability is related to Tone.js or any other library used, please contact the respective authors as well.
+If you discover a vulnerability, please report it by opening an issue.
+For vulnerabilities related to Tone.js or any other third-party library used in this project, please reach out to the respective maintainers.